Construction worker: Safety

 The construction industry is a high-hazard sector, encompassing alteration and repair.
 Workers are exposed to various serious hazards, such as falling debris, unguarded machinery, heavy equipment, electrocutions, silica dust, and asbestos.
 Thus, construction safety is intended to ensure a safe environment for workers, who are required to be educated on safety at each site.
 Construction workers must remain vigilant by keeping work areas clear, learning safe lifting techniques, being aware of seasonal hazards, and regularly inspecting all equipment, among other preventive measures.

 All companies in the United States require workers to have an OSHA (Occupational Safety and Health Administration) certification to ensure safety on the worksite.
 In many cases, OSHA inspectors visit worksites to ensure that all safety protocols are in place to protect workers.
 Employers are also required by law to have an OSHA job safety poster.

 Publications have been issued by authorities to train construction workers on safe working, e.g., when using power tools.
 In some places such as Hong Kong it is an offence if the use of power tools (such as drills) produces excessive dust or noise and causes pollution.

 In India, the Building and Other Construction Workers Act 1996 regulates the employment and conditions of service of building and other construction workers and provides for safety, health and welfare measures.
+In 2020, India passed the Occupational Safety, Health and Working Conditions code, to consolidate and amend over 13 old central labour laws.
+It came into force on November 21, 2025.